surveyjs/survey-creator/docs/Migrate-from-V1-to-V2.md

 Survey Creator V2 introduces a native implementation for React.
 Although this is a major update, the changes mostly affect rendering and UI customization.
 The rest of your code for V1 should work fine in V2.

 To migrate to the new Survey Creator, uninstall `survey-creator` and install the `survey-creator-react` package.
-Its dependencies (`survey-core`, `survey-creator-core`, and `survey-react-ui`) will be installed automatically:
+Its dependencies (`survey-core`, `survey-creator-core`, and `survey-react-ui`) are installed automatically:

 ```cmd
 npm uninstall survey-creator
 npm install survey-creator-react --save
 ```

-Most of the imports will break after that operation.
-Run your application and fix import errors that you see in the console.
+Most of the imports will break after this operation.
+Run your application and fix import errors shown in the console.
 As a result, the Survey Creator code should look as follows:

 ```js
 import "survey-core/defaultV2.css";